 - Umpire Rock: Cool photo spot in Central Park where you will get Skyscrapers in the background.

-Even if museums aren’t your jam, you should visit at least one with 4 days in New York!
+Even if museums aren’t your jam, you should visit at least one during your 4 days in NYC!
 Nearby Central Park, you will find some of the most famous museums.
 Believe it or not, New York comes in 2nd place for the most museums in the USA.

 New York Insider tip: If you love visiting movie-famous desert restaurants, Serendipity 3 is nearby and just broke the genius world record for the most expensive french fries coming in at $200 USD.
 These fries have truffles and are soaked in Dom Perignon champaign along with a bunch of other things if you’re into that sorta thing.
 Not everything is that expensive.